Georgegriff/griffadev/src/posts/react-focus-nested-components/react-isnt-javascript.md

 As for a lint rules, there does appear to be one which you can turn on in the popular `eslint-plugin-react` - [no-unstable-nested-components](https://github.com/yannickcr/eslint-plugin-react/blob/HEAD/docs/rules/no-unstable-nested-components.md), maybe i'll suggest to my team that we do.
 I can't think of a good reason when you would want to nest functional component, even if you're getting fancy and using useMemo, surely you'd just be better off writing simpler code.

-I find it fun to think that such a tiny change in the code that looks so innocent can break quite a lot in the rendering of React components and something I learnt from this is i'm really going to do my best to make sure I write good sets of unit tests that test both "interactions" and "accessibility" as it's so easy for these things to regress!
+I find it fun to think that such a tiny change in the code that looks so innocent can break quite a lot in the rendering of React components and something I learnt from this is I'm really going to do my best to make sure I write good sets of unit tests that test both "interactions" and "accessibility" as it's so easy for these things to regress!

 Thank you for reading!
 If you want to read more of my work, please follow me on Twitter [@griffadev](https://twitter.com/griffadev), or get me a [coffee](https://ko-fi.com/griffadev) if you feel like it ☕.